 “They ain’t gonna sell me beer.
 I’m fifteen.”

-“You so sure, y’all go try.”
+“You so sure?
+Y’all go try.”

 He’s right.
 I come back with seven beers.
 The next time Scott and I come back with fourteen.
 They’re only 50 cents each.
 It tastes a whole lot better than that moonshine, especially on a hot afternoon.
 By the time my twenty bucks is spent, we’re wasted.
 Scott is letting out his cowboy yells, like he’s still riding Cheryl Ann.
 We have our arms around each other, wandering around with Floyd’s gang They handle it better than us but are still feeling no pain.
 Wayne is oblivious to impairing his abilities for the upcoming drag race.
 We watch the races, leaning up against the track walls and yelling as the modified stock cars race by.
 The demolition derby has plenty of crashes as the junkers go through the circle-eight course, in elimination heats.
 Finally, one demolished Pontiac remains, making its victory lap.

 We all stumble out the main gate to the parking lot.
 Wayne has a serious look on his face, as he checks out the Chevy.
 An older teenager comes over and warns Wayne not to do it, being Willie’s car and all.
 Wayne tells him to stuff it.
 Then he tells Floyd to ride shotgun.
 Scott visibly relaxes, realizing he doesn’t have to ride in the race.
 We line up by the raceway entrance, which is the finish line.
 The two cars slowly cruise down the road to a distance of one mile.
 Most of the raceway crowd lines up on both sides of the road.
 Scott and I are arm in arm at the finish line.
 In the distance, the two cars’ engines roar up and down as they prepare to start.
 It’s dead quiet for about five seconds, then both cars roar and screech forward, tires burning rubber.
 It’s too far away to tell who has the lead.
 Closer and closer they come.
 Finally we see that Wayne is falling back as they reach top gear.
 Then we see a flash and hear an explosion.
 Flames momentarily burst from the four barrel carburetor on the Chevy’s hood.
 Wayne goes by the Charger like it;s standing still.
 He flies across the finish and circles back as we surround him.
-The Charger’s driver jumps out of his vehicle and charges through our group around Wayne and Floyd.
+The Charger’s driver jumps out of his vehicle and charges through the crowd around Wayne and Floyd.

 “You cheatin’ hunk of shit.
 Y’all ain’t’t sayin’ nothin’ ‘bout no nitro injector.”